JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

     xcodeproj=iosApp/SimpleLoginIOS.xcodeproj
     ```

-3. Apply the changes by synchronizing the project.
+3. Synchronize the Gradle files by clicking **Sync Now** in the warning.

    ![Synchronize the Gradle files](gradle-sync.png)